 - Library curriculum extends and supports instruction in literacy and research; technology is emphasized as a research and learning tool.

 - Talented and Gifted (TAG) instruction is provided by the classroom teacher.
-Curriculum is designed to meet each child's learning rate and level.
+The curriculum is designed to meet each child's learning rate and level.

-- Three-period block for literature, language arts and social studies at all grade levels.
-Curriculum is integrated, with a project focus.
+- Three-period block for literature, language arts, and social studies at all grade levels.
+The curriculum is integrated, with a project focus.

-- Principal, two assistant principals, counselor, 30 classroom teachers, media specialist, special education teachers, part-time PE, Music, Spanish and Band, 10 educational assistants, 2 secretaries.
+- Principal, one assistant principals, 2 counselors, 30 classroom teachers, media specialists, special education teachers, part-time PE, Music, Spanish, 6 educational assistants, 3 secretaries.